rogermparent/gatsby-theme-platinum/README.md

 ### indexName

 MDX pages with the same filename as this will have their resulting path set to their parent directory.
-Defaults to 'index**.
+Defaults to "index".

 ### templateDir

 The directory where templates are stored, relative to your site's base directory.
-Defaults to 'src/templates'
+Defaults to "src/templates"

 ### defaultTemplate